 5. The batter consistency must be thick and not very runny.
 If your batter becomes runny, you can add 2 to 3 tablespoons rice flour.
 Let it sit for 5 to 10 mins it turns thick.
 If you make them with runny batter, they will soak up oil.
 Mix and beat the batter well in clock-wise direction for 1 to 2 minutes to make it fluffy.

 6. Fill a bowl with water or butter milk and stir some salt to it.
 Since these are smaller in size they are okay even if dropped in salted water.
 Set aside away from your stove along with the seasoned yogurt.

 7. Heat oil in a pan for deep frying.
 Check if the oil is hot enough by gently dropping a small portion to the oil.
 It has to rise without browning.
 This is the correct temperature.
 Gently slide in a tbsp of batter each time in the hot oil.
 You can use your fingers to shape them or use a tablespoon.
 Fry them on a medium heat until crisp and golden.

-8. Drop these hot punukulu in water.
+8. Drop these hot punukulu in water or buttermilk.

 10. After 1 to 2 mins, remove the fritters from water and squeeze each of them gently by pressing in between your palms.

 11. Add these to the seasoned perugu/ yogurt.
 Set this aside in the refrigerator for a couple of hours until they soak well.

 Garnish perugu pungulu with boondi & coriander leaves.
 I had none so we ate them as is.
 They tasted good, soft and delicious.